dayitachaudhuri/Identifying-Regional-and-Temporal-Gaps-in-Cultural-Alignment-of-LLMs/README.md

-# Cultural Alignment of LLMs with World Values Survey Data
+# Identifying Regional and Temporal Gaps in Cultural Alignment of LLMs

 A research project investigating how well Large Language Models (LLMs) align with cultural values across different countries, languages, and demographic groups using the World Values Survey (WVS) dataset.